lakmeer/colossal-pinball/readme.md

 be part of the released work. with.
 Thanks to Space Eight for making the design available and being a valuable resource for custom pinball fabrication.

 ### D-SEG 7-segment Font

 The typeface _DSEG7 Classic Mini (Bold Italic)_ included in this repo is copyright [keshikan.net](https://www.keshikan.net/fonts-e.html) and licensed under the [SIL Open Font License 1.1](http://scripts.sil.org/OFL).

+### Pavel Dobreyakov: WebGL Fluid Simulation

+Substantial parts of Pavel's the [WebgL Fluid Simulation](https://github.com/PavelDoGreat/WebGL-Fluid-Simulation/) script are used for some of the effects.
+That code is released with an MIT License, which is included in the source code for those sections.